 In fact, many pregnant women find themselves battling nasal congestion due to the higher levels of estrogen during pregnancy.

-For easy, all-natural relief, try flushing your nasal passages with a neti pot or nasal irrigator bulb–which you can find at drugstores and health food stores–one to two times per day.
-You use it with a mild salt water solution that comes from a pre-packaged saline rinse or is made by combining about 1/4 teaspoon of non-iodized salt (not regular table salt) and a pinch or two of baking soda to about one cup of distilled water (never tap water which can contain harmful bacteria).
+For easy, all-natural relief, try flushing your nasal passages with a neti pot or nasal irrigator–which you can find at drugstores and health food stores–one to two times per day.
+You use it with a mild salt water solution that comes from a pre-packaged saline rinse or is made by combining about 1/4 teaspoon of non-iodized salt (not regular iodized table salt) and a pinch or two of baking soda to about one cup of distilled water (never use tap water since it can contain harmful bacteria).
 The flushing gently reduces inflammation and washes out nose-clogging mucus, helping you breathe more easily.